thisiskushal31/Agility/README.md

 - Express.js for connecting frontend to backend
 - Login and Register Using MongoDB using JSON Web Token keep user logged in using stored cookie
 - Use of safe login so the only logged in used can view `\workspace` contains
-- Kanban Board with flexibility of Remove and Add using local storage
+- Kanban board's ability to add and remove cards and lists from local storage.
 - User/Team Member Remove and Add

 ##  Tech Stacks